5 biggest winners and losers in college basketball this week

 - Kevin Jairaj-USA TODAY Sports

-▲ No. 17 Florida State Seminoles — Enter the AP Top 25 Poll

-Florida State has been on the cusp of entering the rankings for a few weeks, and the tumult of Week 4 was enough for the Seminoles to finally break through.
-That, and Leonard Hamilton’s squad’s three-point upset of the then-No. 17 Tennessee Volunteers on Friday.
-That noteworthy victory came on the back of Florida State’s 57-point win against the Chicago State Cougars Monday.
-It preceeded its three-point overtime victory against the Purdue Boilermakers to win the Emerald Coast Classic Saturday night.
-The Seminoles will face two unranked Power-5 opponents in the Indiana Hoosiers and Clemson Tigers this week and likely find themselves firmly planted in the top 25.
+An 18-point loss to the then-unranked Michigan Wolverines left a bitter taste in Gonzaga’s mouth.
+The Bulldogs bounced back from their Maui Invitational woes with a 39-point win against the Texas Southern Tigers and a hard-fought victory over the Washington Huskies.
+Mark Few’s squad faces a tough stretch ahead, though, with back-to-back contests at the No. 15 Arizona Wildcats and against the No. 17 North Carolina Tar Heels on the horizon.

-▲ No. 19 Dayton Flyers — Enter the AP Top 25 Poll
+▲ No. 7 Duke Blue Devils — Up 3 spots in the AP Top 25 Poll

 - source

-The Dayton Flyers, like Michigan, entered their Feast Week tournament unranked and underrated.
-They went on to topple top-ranked freshman Anthony Edwards and the Georgia Bulldogs before dealing the Virginia Tech Hokies a damning 27-point loss.
-Dayton went on to lose a narrow decision to the Kansas Jayhawks in the Maui Invitational Tournament championships.
-Now the Flyers are flying high (sorry) in the top 20 with contests against the Houston Baptist Huskies and Saint Mary’s Gaels – who just upset the Utah State Aggies – coming up this week.
+Last week, the Duke Blue Devils suffered the worst upset of the college basketball season thus far, but Mike Krzyzewski’s squad rebounded on Tuesday with a stunning 12-point win against the then-No. 11 Michigan State Spartans out in East Lansing at a hostile Breslin Center.
+The Blue Devils tacked on their first ACC win of the season against the Virginia Tech Hokies three days later.
+Still, their schedule will be relatively light until mid-January when they host the top-ranked Louisville Cardinals.

-▲ No. 14 Auburn Tigers — Up 4 spots in the AP Top 25 Poll
+▶︎ No. 1 Louisville Cardinals — Same spot in the AP Top 25 Poll as last week

 - source